jhinkey/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/06-upgrading-the-liferay-database/04-upgrading-the-core-using-the-upgrade-tool.markdown

 | The upgrade process continues on the server even if you lose connection to it.
 | If you lose connection, reconnect and monitor upgrade status via the log
 | (default log file is `upgrade.log`).
 If you're using an earlier version of
-| @product-ver@ and upgrade execution is interrupted, check your log file for
+| DXP (or Portal) and upgrade execution is interrupted, check your log file for
 | where execution stopped.
 |
 | -   If execution stopped during an upgrade process for Core 7.1 or higher, or